ParthaSarathi-raw/8WeekSQLChallenge-Solutions/README.md

 ## What makes my solutions unique :

 - All my solutions can be run at DBFIDDLE with POSTGRE SQL V 13 whose link is provided in each case study.
-So even if you practice on other dialects, you can cross check my solution on dbfiddle and try to apply the same logic in your sql dialect.
+So there is no need to import the data and do it somewhere else as inside DBFiddle all the data is already available.
+DBFiddle works great and I suggest you practice there itself.

 - For Case Study 1, I have implemented the solutions to the questions in different approaches with intuition on how to solve the problem and with detailed explanations because as a beginner I really want you to understand different ways in which you can solve the same problem.